 The Calendar Section is behind the To Do List.
 I have 12 blank monthly calendars and a pack of monthly tabs in this section.
 I use the calendars to plan out posts or jot down due dates so I can see the whole month at a glance.

 This next section is probably the most important to me!
 It’s where I keep track of my Stats & Goals for each week.
 Every Monday, I sit down and fill out the stats as well as tally up earnings from all of my income sources.
-I have a line item for each social media account.
-I use the “Other” line for Page Views, but I don’t really write that down because it’s all in Google Analytics anytime I want to look.
+There is a line item for each social media account.
+Page Views are tracked on the “Other” line , but I don’t really write that down because it’s all in Google Analytics anytime I want to look.
 I break out earnings for the week by income source in the Notes section.
 The top right has a to do checklist for website maintenance items that I want to tackle that week.
 I keep the old sheets behind an Archive tab, so I can look back and check the growth.
 I love this section!
 It keeps me going and motivated!

 After the Weekly Stats & Goals Section, I have a section dedicated to my Blog Wishlist.
 This section has a blank page where I can jot down everything I want to accomplish during the year.
 As I complete the items, I cross them off.
 I can write anything here, and some goals are lofty, but its been fun to cross off things that I thought were crazy a few months ago.
 That’s all thanks to you!
 So Thanks!